gatala/NLP_TextGen_LSTM/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;   understand you, and listen to me! i’ll soon make you
 &nbsp;&nbsp;&nbsp;&nbsp;    dry enough! ’_

- Worth noting that the text generator picks the highest probability word each time, adding some randomness _(see the Generate Next Word cell)_ produces interesting results.
+ Worth noting that the text generator picks the highest probability word each time.
+Adding some randomness _(see the Generate Next Word cell)_ produces interesting results.